MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/visual_node_system.rst

    :alt: Workflows
    :width: 100%

-Radiuma uses a visual programming approach where modules are represented as nodes that can be connected to create complete data processing pipelines.
+Radiuma uses a visual programming approach where tools are represented as nodes that can be connected to create complete data processing pipelines.
 This intuitive interface allows users with minimal programming experience to build sophisticated workflows.

 Creating Workflows
 ------------------